diericx/svelte-breadcrumbs/README.md

 2. `pageTitle: string` variable in the svelte page's module context
 3. `getPageTitle(data: any) -> string` function in the svelte page's module context
 4. The value in the original URL route path

+This library allows the code defining the breadcrum title to exist within the view it is defined for.
+There is also very little code repetition as this library attempts to generate/glean as much as it can.
+The alternative of defining a breadcrumb list for each route is averted.

+The getter functions also have access to the `PageData` types, so they can be type safe with the cooresponding load function so the developer can know exactly what data is accessible!

+The major drawback I see is that the glob import may be inefficient.

 ## Usage